Eligibility & Satisfactory Academic Progress

-If a student's appeal is approved he/she will be placed on financial aid probation for one term.
-The student’s record will be reviewed again at the end of the subsequent term to determine if he or she is now in compliance with the requirements of probation.
+If a student's appeal is approved they will be placed on financial aid probation for one term.
+The student’s record will be reviewed again at the end of the subsequent term to determine if they are now in compliance with the requirements of probation.
 In the case where it will take a student several semesters to fully comply with SAP standards, as long as the student continues to meet the requirements of the SAP probation plan, the student will be eligible to receive federal aid.

-Contact: Senior Director, Student Financial Services for additional supporting document and academic plan.
+Contact: Senior Director of Student Financial Services for additional supporting documents and academic plan.

 Process to Evaluate State Financial Aid Eligibility: Satisfactory Academic Progress

 To maintain eligibility for NYS financial aid, a student must be making Satisfactory Academic Progress (SAP).
-This generally consists of maintaining at least a 2.00 GPA on a 4.00 scale (i.e., at least a C average) beginning Junior Year (second year at a community college), and passing enough classes consistent with progress toward a degree.
-The maximum timeframe requirements typically limit financial aid eligibility to no more than three years for an associate’s degree and no more than four years for a bachelor’s degree, with the exception of the Bachelor of Architecture program that requires five years to complete.
+This generally consists of maintaining at least a 2.00 GPA on a 4.00 scale (e.g., at least a C average) beginning their junior year (second year at a community college), and passing enough classes consistent with progress toward a degree.
+The maximum timeframe requirements typically limit financial aid eligibility to no more than three years for an Associate’s degree and no more than four years for a Bachelor’s degree, with the exception of the Bachelor of Architecture program that requires five years to complete.